 In the Arena

 After security, you have to scan your ticket in one of the machines at the entrance.
-There will be signs for the different sections (100, 200, etc).
+Once you enter the O2 Arena, there will be signs for the different sections (100, 200, etc).
 If you’re on floor, you will have to go downstairs on the left hand side, following signs for section 0.
 In order to be allowed there, you have to scan your ticket in again.

 Since there were two floor sections for this particular show, there was an extra check downstairs for people with front-of-stage floor tickets.
 A man with a handheld machine scans your ticket and then you get a wristband.
 This was a bit of a mess and no one spoke English.
-I assume that if there is only one general admission standing room area, this extra check is not necessary as you can’t get down there without scanning in to begin with.
+If there is only one general admission standing room area, they only look at your ticket to see if you’re in the right place.

 Of course, if you have assigned seats in the arena, I can’t imagine why you would go through all this trouble before the show starts.
 You can stroll into the arena at your leisure anytime and find your seat.